Sat98Ram/tweets-test-project/README.md

 - As soon as you are on the Tweets Page you can look into cards with brief information about users' profiles.

-- Each card has users' name, number of their tweets and followers.
+- Each card has the user's name, the number of their tweets, and followers.

 - To subscribe to the user's profile all you need is to press the button Follow.